Four earthquakes hit Guatemala, killing three

 "In Chiquimulilla, there's a landslide ... where vehicles fell in and were buried.
 There are material damages to the vehicles and two fatalities reported so far," volunteer fire brigade spokesman Mario Morales said.

-Thirteen people were hospitalized and classes were cancelled in the Santa Rosa region, but emergency services said they did not expect further severe aftershocks.
+Thirteen people were hospitalized and classes were canceled in the Santa Rosa region, but emergency services said they did not expect further severe aftershocks.

 "It's unlikely that there will be any more events bigger than what we have already experienced," said Alejandro Maldonado, head of the country's disaster coordination agency.